 Real Virginia Wine.

 Barrel Oak Winery’s production continues to expand with the introduction of the winery’s first subscription club.
-Participants in the BOWbyMail wine club will have wines delivered to their homes via UPS in states that allow such deliveries.
+Participants in the BOWbyMail wine club have wines delivered to their homes via UPS in states that allow such deliveries.
 The featured wines will include small-lot and experimental varietals.
-It started as a pet project of Sharon Roeder and Rick Tagg, who were intrigued by the winemaking possibilities posed by lesser known varietals like Mourvedre, a Provençal grape, and Rkatsiteli, a grape from Georgia (the country, not the state).
-The club will also feature library wines from BOW’s cellar in each shipment.
+It started as a pet project of winemakers Sharon Roeder and Rick Tagg.
+In addition to BOWbyMail, we offer our patrons the opportunity to be part of the Dream on a variety of levels: including the BOW Club, becoming a Barrel Owner or even the opportunity to become a partner!
+You can join today right here.

 “People ask us questions all the time about the weather and its effect on the vineyard, or the economy and its impact on our business,” Brian reflected, “but flexibility is key in all things.
 You shrug your shoulders, take a deep breath and forge ahead boldly.
 It’s what we do.
 It’s how we live.
 Enjoy this life.
 You’ve only got one.
 Live the dream without fear of when or how it will end.”